Enable/Disable Edge Typosquatting Checker Using Intune

 • Click on the Category Microsoft Edge\Typosquatting Checker settings.

-• Check the box for Configure Edge TyposquattingChecker.
+• Check the box Configure Edge TyposquattingChecker.

 Configure Edge TyposquattingChecker setting in the Settings picker

 • Use the Toggle switch to Enable this setting and click on Next to proceed to the next step.
-To disable this setting, keep it at its default Disabled state and click on Next.
+To disable this setting, keep it at its default disabled state and click on Next.

 Enable Configure Edge TyposquattingChecker setting in the configuration tab

-Click on Next.
+• Scope tags: Click on Next.

 Enable Configure Edge TyposquattingChecker setting: Assignment tab